ably/ably-dotnet/README.md

 ## Working from source

-If you want to incorporate `ably-dotnet` into your project from source (perhaps to use a specific development branch) the simplest way to do so is to add references to the relevant ably-dotnet projects.
-The following steps are specific to Visual Studio 2017, but the principal should transfer to other IDEs
+If you want to incorporate `ably-dotnet` into your project from source (perhaps to use a specific development branch) the simplest way to do so is to add references to the relevant `ably-dotnet` projects.
+The following steps are specific to Visual Studio, but the principal should transfer to other IDEs

 1. Clone this repository to your local system (`git clone --recurse-submodules https://github.com/ably/ably-dotnet.git`)
-2. Open the solution you want to reference ably-dotnet from
+2. Open the solution you want to reference `ably-dotnet` from
-3. In Solution Explorer right click the root node (it will be labelled Solution 'YourSolutionName')
+3. In Solution Explorer right click the root node (it will be labelled `Solution 'YourSolutionName'`)
 4. Select Add > Existing Project from the context menu
-5. Browse to the ably-dotnet repository and add ably-dotnet\src\IO.Ably.Shared\IO.Ably.Shared.shproj
+5. Browse to the `ably-dotnet` repository and add `ably-dotnet\src\IO.Ably.Shared\IO.Ably.Shared.shproj`
-6. Browse to the ably-dotnet repository and add the project that corresponds to your target platform, so if you are targeting .NET Framework (AKA Classic .NET) you would add ably-dotnet\src\IO.Ably.NETFramework\IO.Ably.NETFramework.csproj, if you are targeting .NET Core 2 then chose ably-dotnet\src\IO.Ably.NetStandard20\IO.Ably.NetStandard20.csproj and so on.
+6. Browse to the `ably-dotnet` repository and add the project that corresponds to your target platform, so if you are targeting .NET Framework (AKA Classic .NET) you would add `ably-dotnet\src\IO.Ably.NETFramework\IO.Ably.NETFramework.csproj`, if you are targeting .NET Core 2 then chose `ably-dotnet\src\IO.Ably.NetStandard20\IO.Ably.NetStandard20.csproj` and so on.
 7. In any project that you want to use `ably-dotnet` you need to add a project reference, to do so:
     1. Find your project in Solution Explorer and expand the tree so that the Dependencies node is visible
     2. Right click Dependencies and select Add Reference
     3. In the dialogue that opens you should see a list of the projects in your solution.
-Check the box next to IO.Ably.NETFramework (or whatever version you are trying to use) and click OK.
+Check the box next to `IO.Ably.NETFramework` (or whatever version you are trying to use) and click OK.

 ## Spec

-The dotnet library follows the Ably [`Client Library development guide`](https://docs.ably.io/client-lib-development-guide/features/).
+The `ably-dotnet` library follows the Ably [`Client Library development guide`](https://docs.ably.io/client-lib-development-guide/features/).
 To ensure it is easier to look up whether a spec item has been implemented or not; we add a Trait attribute to tests that implement parts of the spec.
 The convention is to add `[Trait("spec", "spec tag")]` to unit tests.

 To get a list of all spec items that appear in the tests you can run a script located in the tools directory.
 You need to have .NET Core 3.1 installed.
 It works on Mac, Linux and Windows.
 Run `dotnet fsi tools/list-test-categories.fsx`.
 It will produce a `results.csv` file which will include all spec items, which file it was found and on what line.